Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/CH-03/readme.md

 ![Figure 3-18.
 SQL Editing with Minimap Outline](Figure_03_18.png)

-Syntax error are reflected in the Minimap with red highlighting as shown in figure 3-19.
+Syntax errors are reflected in the Minimap with red highlighting as shown in figure 3-19.
 This is helpful as it gives immediate feedback, as well as proximity of the error, even if the actual (readable) SQL code located somewhere ‘off screen’.

 ![Figure 3-19.
 Minimap Syntax Errors](Figure_03_19.png)